gaultier/blog/making_my_debug_build_run_100_times_faster.md

 Unsurprisingly, when inspecting the generated assembly code for the SIMD-less version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.
-Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations like in the unoptimized code.
+Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror`, `rol`, and `shr` instructions to do just that instead of doing multiple naive bit operations like in the unoptimized code.

 The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.